MPLew-is/apache-config/ReadMe.markdown

 - `apache-config disable {type} {name}` removes the links created by `apache-config enable`

 - `apache-config --quiet {command}` can be used to silence status output from the script (`--help` excluded)

+More information is available by running `apache-config help` once installed

 ### Installation with homebrew (recommended) ###